martinbrose/cloudflarepycli/README.md

 ## Install

 Type 'pip install cloudflarepycli' in the Python environment you want to use.
-Note: code here is one version later than what's on PyPI. the pip installable version is still Windows only.

 ## CLI usage